 Select data that will give answers to your burning questions.
 For media, this could be information about your articles’ performance: impressions, likes, comments, social actions, recirculation rate, bounce rate, reading funnel, CTR, and so on.
 Knowing what you’re aiming for will help you understand what needs to be improved and will reduce your business costs.

 Set access rights for your team members.
 Most management teams have access to necessary information, however, real data-driven teams include every colleague in the process.
-Once you've ensured the data is of the right quality, it can be used to deliver timely insights when your staff needs it.
+Once you've ensured the data is of the right quality, it can be used to deliver timely insights via editorial or media analytics when your staff needs it.

 4. Taking actions based on the collected insights

 It’s time for data-driven decisions.
-You’ve got the information, you’ve analyzed it, you can use it to improve the quality of your work.
+You’ve got the information from the editorial analytics, you’ve analyzed it, you can use it to improve the quality of your work.
 Keep in mind that there is such a feature as objectivity, so for the first time it’s better discuss your data-driven decisions with others (CEOs, team-leads or colleagues).
 If you see that your actions bring tangible results, keep going.
 If they don’t, analyze everything once again and repeat until you achieve the goal you were aiming for.

 The data-driven approach is the future of the digital world.
 The media newsrooms IO Technologies works with utilize the data-driven approach and have achieved incredible results.
-Their teams became more self-regulating, and their stats continue growing.
+Their teams became more self-regulating, and their stats in media analytics continue growing.